mainej/schema-voyager/README.md

 ### Hosting HTML

 The HTML, CSS and compiled JS can be hosted on Netlify or a server of your choice.
-The compiled JS is completely static.
+The compiled JS does not need to talk to a server.
-It contains a copy of the DataScript DB (via `shadow.resource/inline`), so it does not need to fetch that data from anywhere.
+It contains a copy of the DataScript DB (via `shadow.resource/inline`).

 You have the option of hosting the standalone HTML file generated above, or an HTML file that references JS and CSS on the same server.
 For the second option: